Water is a radiation protection agent for ionised pyrrole: Introduction

-Pyrrole, a heterocyclic aromatic molecule, is a UV-absorbing chromophore, \eg, in hemes and chlorophylls~\cite{Ulijasz:Nature463:250}.
-Pyrrole is also a subunit of indole, 3-methylindole, and tryptophan, which are of great relevance as the principal UV-absorbers of proteins~\cite{Ashfold:Science1637:1640, Sobolewski:PCCP4:1093}.
-The photophysical and photochemical properties of indole and pyrrole are sensitive to the hydration environment~\cite{Sobolewski:CP259:181, Lippert:CPL376:40, Sobolewski:CPL321:479, Korter:JPCA102:7211, Pal:PNAS99:1763}: upon UV absorption these chromophores indirectly populate an excited $^1\pi\sigma^*$ state, which is repulsive along the N-H-stretching coordinate~\cite{Ashfold:Science1637:1640, Sobolewski:PCCP4:1093, Sobolewski:CP259:181}.
-This triggers an ultrafast internal-conversion process to the ground state, essential for the photostability of proteins.
+Pyrrole, a heterocyclic aromatic molecule, is a UV-absorbing chromophore, \eg in hemes and chlorophylls~\cite{Ulijasz:Nature463:250}.
+Pyrrole is also a subunit of indole, 3-methylindole, and tryptophan, which are of great relevance as the principal UV absorbers of proteins~\cite{Ashfold:Science1637:1640, Sobolewski:PCCP4:1093}.
+The photophysical and photochemical properties of indole and pyrrole are sensitive to the hydration environment~\cite{Sobolewski:CP259:181, Lippert:CPL376:40, Sobolewski:CPL321:479, Korter:JPCA102:7211, Pal:PNAS99:1763, Onvlee:NatComm13:7462}: upon UV absorption these chromophores indirectly populate an excited $^1\pi\sigma^*$ state, which is repulsive along the N-H-stretching coordinate~\cite{Ashfold:Science1637:1640, Sobolewski:PCCP4:1093, Sobolewski:CP259:181}.
+This triggers an ultrafast internal-conversion process to the ground state, essential for the photostability of proteins~\cite{Domke:NatChem5:1755}.

-The \pyrrolew cluster has a well-defined structure with a hydrogen bond from the N-H site to the water~\cite{Tubergen:JPC97:7451}.
-This reflects the strongest interaction between pyrrole and surrounding \HHO in aqueous solution.
+The \pyrrolew cluster has a well-defined structure with a hydrogen bond between pyrrole's N-H site and the water's oxygen~\cite{Tubergen:JPC97:7451}.
+This can, due to its similarities with indole-water, reflect the strongest interaction between pyrrole and surrounding \HHO in aqueous solution~\citep{He:JPCL14:10499}.
 H-elimination dynamics from the N-H site of pyrrole, mediated by the electronic excitation of the $^1\pi\sigma^*$ state~\cite{Ashfold:Science1637:1640, Roberts:FD95:115, Kirkby:CPL683:179, Lippert:CPC5:1423} or by vibrationally mediated photodissociation~\cite{Grygoryeva:aipadv9:0351511}, was studied by time-resolved photoion and photoelectron spectroscopy.
 Theoretical calculations for electronically excited \pyrrolew clusters predicted electron transfer across the hydrogen bond without photodissociation of the pyrrole moiety~\cite{Frank:CP343:347, Sobolewski:CPL321:479}.
-Direct ionization of pyrrole~\cite{VanDenBrom:PCCP7:892} and \pyrrolew~\cite{Johny:CPL721:149} led to molecular fragmentation.
+Direct ionisation from the HOMO and HOMO-1 orbitals of pyrrole~\cite{VanDenBrom:PCCP7:892,Rennie:CP250:217} and the HOMO orbital of \pyrrolew~\cite{Schuetz:PCCP19:3970, Johny:CPL721:149} does not lead to fragmentation of the aromatic ring.
+However, the dissociation from excited cationic states of pyrrole led to molecular fragmentation~\cite{VanDenBrom:PCCP7:892,Rennie:CP250:217}, and similar processes are expected for \pyrrolew.